 I’ve retitled and extensively rewritten Reservation Trash, which is now called Reservation Trash & The White Rose.

 The book is now thirteen thousand words longer than before, with five totally new chapters, and also a number of elaborations, as well as significant cuts.
 I sought to make it more integrated, though I seriously underestimated the amount of work it would require to have it ready in time for the 31-year anniversary of the Tiananmen Square massacre, which is tomorrow — June 4th, 1989 — another socialist atrocity that must never be forgotten.
-Nor should it ever be forgotten that socialism, in any and all forms, is by definition an ideology of force: in order to achieve even a fraction of its stated goals, socialism, via an elite bureau, must expropriate in order to redistribute.
-Such a government rejects voluntary human action and voluntary human cooperation and charity, and supplants it with state coercion, compulsion, and force.
-What follows below is an extensively rewritten Chapter 4 (wherein, in this new version, the White Rose is first introduced) and then a totally new Chapter 5.
+Nor should it ever be forgotten that socialism, in any and all forms, is by definition an ideology of force: in order to achieve even a fraction of its stated goals, socialism, via an elite bureau, must at minimum expropriate in order to redistribute.
+Such a government rejects voluntary human action and voluntary human cooperation and charity and supplants it with state coercion, compulsion, and force.
+What follows below is the rewritten version of Chapter 4, wherein the White Rose is first introduced, and then a totally new Chapter 5.

 Read the full rewritten version here.